KemptonM/discord-sheets-bot/README.md

 A discord bot that utilizes Google sheets for user role management.

+Discord4J is used for communicating with Discord API.

 Color shadings are used to mark which users have been added automatically, which need human review, and which were not found in the server.

 Example spreadsheet: